CleanestMink126/Power-Laws-and-Wars/reports/final_report.md

 Cederman, L. E. (2003).
 Modeling the size of wars: from billiard balls to sandpiles.
 American Political Science Review, 97(1), 135-150.

 To answer why the casualty levels of wars are power-law distributed as shown in Richardson's discovery, Cederman proposed an agent-based model of war and state formation called GeoSim that replicates the empirically expected power-law distribution.
-He agrees that previous models that utilize the characterstic of SOC(sand-pile, forest-fire model) do explain how wars spread, but he points out that those results do not necesarily explain how wars are initiated.
+He agrees that previous models that utilize the characteristic of SOC(sand-pile, forest-fire model) do explain how wars spread, but he points out that those results do not necessarily explain how wars are initiated.
 His model consists of state-like agents that either fight against neighbors or don't fight over allocated resources.
 He concludes that technological changes contribute to the decisions to wage war and that the scale-free behavior of wars depend on them.

 #### 2. Fractality and Self-Organized Criticality of Wars